magcil/movie_shot_classification_dataset/README.md

 A dataset with classified film shots.

 ## Dataset classes
-The dataset contain the following 9 classes that where extracted from movies
+The dataset contains the following 9 classes that where extracted from movies
 | Shot type                     | instances |
 |-------------------------------|-----------|
 | Static (985 shots)            | 985       |